| Title: | Extracting and Visualizing Bayesian Graphical Models |

 allocation parameters for the Stochastic Block prior on the graph structure.

-What kind of variables are there in x
+variable_type What kind of variables are there in x?
+Can be a

 single character string specifying the variable type of all p